Philippine national identity card: Design flaws and distribution delays

+Privacy concerns

-However, concerns surrounding PhilSys were raised by Filipinos over social media, fearing that the national ID system and the collected data may be vulnerable to security breaches in light of the Commission on Elections data breach during the 2016 Philippine general election.
+Privacy concerns surrounding PhilSys were also raised by Filipinos over social media, fearing that the national ID system and the collected data may be vulnerable to security breaches in light of the Commission on Elections data breach during the 2016 Philippine general election.
 Jamael Jacob also warns against the possibility that data collected for the ID system may be used as for other purposes outside of the intended purpose.

 The Communist Party of the Philippines has condemned the passage of the PhilSys Act, expressing fears that the national ID system may be used for "mass surveillance and criminal profiling".
 In a statement, detained Senator Leila de Lima expressed her distrust in the Duterte administration not to "interfere in the private lives of Filipinos" and further "destroy what remaining rights that Filipinos still have under Duterte's regime".

-In response, National Statistician and Civil Registrar Undersecretary Dennis Mapa assured that all data would be kept secure under the provisions of the Data Privacy Act of 2012 and the PhilSys Act, with safeguards on how this data will be accessed and shared.
+In response, Dennis Mapa assured that all data would be kept secure under the provisions of the Data Privacy Act of 2012 and the PhilSys Act, with safeguards on how this data will be accessed and shared.
 Both Drilon and Lacson also argued that the information to be gathered for the identity card is already present in other government-issued IDs such as voters' IDs, passports, and driver's licenses, and as such, would be no different to the data that would be collected for PhilSys.